tylerolson3/Quizzical/README.md

 - While working on this project, I implemented a **Git Feature Branch Workflow** where I never make changes to the main branch, and instead use feature branches to update my code.

--  I was getting a *non-fast-forward merge error* and couldn't figure it out, so I did a ***git push --force orign main*** and somehow overwrote all the changes I had the previous few hours.
+-  I was getting a *non-fast-forward merge error* and couldn't figure it out, so I did
+-  ***git push --force orign main***
+-  and somehow overwrote all the changes I had the previous few hours.
 Whoops...